Examples of How Equity Release Schemes Work in 2024

 Another idea they would like to explore is possibly going on a cruise vacation or two – many of the couple’s friends have been on cruises and always express how much fun the trip is and all of the wonderful parts of the world they were able to explore while on the cruise ship.

-This means, that by the time Bradford’s turn 80, the £20,000 they borrowed and the rolled-up interest will amount to £40,000 with a 7.5 per cent APR.
+By the time Bradford turns 80, the £20,000 they borrowed and the rolled-up interest will amount to £40,000 with a 7.5 per cent APR.

-Another benefit of the drawdown option is that the Bradford’s will only be charged interest if and when they withdraw funds from their cash reserve facility and that the minimum amount they could withdraw was as low as £2,000, making it easier for them to manage their drawdown lifetime mortgage effectively.
+Another benefit of the drawdown option is that the Bradfords will only be charged interest if and when they withdraw funds from their cash reserve facility and that the minimum amount they could withdraw was as low as £2,000, making it easier for them to manage their drawdown lifetime mortgage effectively.

 Equity Release Example Case Study #2 – Mr. and Mrs. Engleman